-TRSL administers a defined benefit retirement plan.
-The plan is funded through investment earnings and contributions from employees and employers.
+TRSL administers a defined benefit retirement plan which is funded through investment earnings and contributions from employees and employers.

 Regular Plan members, the System's largest membership, contribute 8.0% of salary toward their retirement benefits.

 In TRSL's two plans for school food service personnel-Plan A and Plan B-members contribute 9.1% and 5.0% of salary, respectively.
 Plan B members also contribute to Social Security.

 A single employer contribution rate is calculated for the K-12 Regular Plan and School Lunch Plans A and B. A separate contribution rate is calculated for Higher Education Regular Plan employers.

-All employer rates are based on two factors: (1) the normal cost of funding retirement benefits for the current year, and (2) the amortization of the retirement system's unfunded accrued liability (UAL).
+All employer rates are based on three factors: (1) the normal cost of funding retirement benefits for the current year; (2) the amortization of the retirement system's unfunded accrued liability (UAL); and (3) non-investment related administrative costs.

 The TRSL actuary uses these factors to calculate and recommend employer contribution rates, which are converted to a percentage of total payroll of all active members for each sub-plan.
 The recommendation must be approved by the TRSL Board of Trustees and adopted by the Public Retirement Systems' Actuarial Committee (PRSAC).

-TRSL's actuarial funded ratio for Fiscal Year 2018 increased to 65.8% from 64.5% in Fiscal Year 2017.
-Additionally, the System's actuarial value of assets increased to \$20.3 billion, up from \$19.2 billion in Fiscal Year 2017 and \$18.3 billion in Fiscal Year 2016.
+TRSL's actuarial funded ratio for Fiscal Year 2019 increased to 67.1% from 65.8% in Fiscal Year 2018.
+Additionally, the System's actuarial value of assets increased to \$21.3 billion, up from \$20.3 billion in Fiscal Year 2018 and \$19.2 billion in Fiscal Year 2017.